Valentine’s Day is right around the corner, and many singles are turning to dating apps…

 Today, Halloween urban legends from the 20th century seem ridiculous and cliche.
-But the internet and the 24-hours news cycle have made it easy to scare parents in far more wicked ways compared to the days of old.
+But the Internet and the 24-hours news cycle have made it easy to scare parents in far more wicked ways compared to the days of old.
 Since the start of 2019, it seems like there is some new monster or drug to fear each month.
-For example, earlier this year news reports scared parents into believing the internet monster Momo was buried in every YouTube Kids video encouraging self-harm.
+For example, in past years news reports scared parents into believing the internet monster Momo was buried in every YouTube Kids video encouraging self-harm.
 While the Momo story was a hoax, it was easy for parents to believe because videos promoting self-harm spliced between clips of innocent kids videos on YouTube Kids were actually real.

 Halloween is especially ripe to spread fear and panic among parents.
-Every other day of the year, we encourage our kids not to accept candy from strangers, look both ways when crossing the street and don’t go out after dark.
-But on Halloween night, all of this precaution disappears like an apparition.
+Every other day of the year, we encourage our kids not to accept candy from strangers, look both ways when crossing the street, and not go out after dark.
+But on Halloween night, all of this caution disappears.
 We dress our children up, take them out at dusk and chaperone them from house to house collecting candy from strangers.
 Essentially, Halloween is the epitome of the crisis of parenthood.
 How do you let your child enjoy childhood in a world where bad things happen to unsuspecting, innocent people?

 Halloween Urban Legend Origin Stories

 After trick-or-treating, parents dump the buckets of Halloween candy collected by their kids and begin the tedious job of inspecting each individual piece.
 During these checks, parents are looking for anything that looks suspicious.
 To kids, this often seems like an overreaction when they’re ready to dig into their goodies.
 However, the steps parents take to keep their kids safe are necessary because of the malevolent work of a few bad but isolated Halloween incidents.
 Whether we know it or not, much like the Momo hoax, parents’ fears around Halloween are based on some truth.